Apple Pie Day

 Here's what one mom said about the study guide:

 Make memories; take pictures; and enter your best shot into the OCEANetwork Apple Pie Day Photo Contest.
 We'd love to see pictures of your children giving a pie to your legislators or enjoying one of the tours.
-The person that takes the winning picture will receive a free family pass (2 adults and 3 children) to the Oregon Christian Home Education Conference in June.
+The person that takes the winning picture will receive a free family pass (2 adults and 3 children) to the Oregon Christian Home Education Conference in June or a $25 Starbucks card.

 Families often wonder how they should dress and behave while in Salem.
 Quiet, polite, friendly behavior, and dresses, skirts or nice slacks for girls and ladies and shirts and ties for men and boys are appropriate.